-The Board has adopted an Audit Committee Charter which describes the role, composition, functions and responsibilities of the Audit Committee (or its equivalent).
-The Audit Committee Charter makes provision for the Audit Committee (or its equivalent) to meet with the external auditor as required.
+The Board considers this structure is the best mix of skills and expertise to carry out the function of an Audit Committee available to the Company and appropriate for its current needs.
+The Board has adopted an Audit Committee Charter which describes the role, composition, functions and responsibilities of the Audit Committee and which the Audit Committee applies to assist it to fulfil its function.
+The Audit Committee Charter makes provision for the Audit Committee to meet with the external auditor as required.

-Details of director attendance at the meeting are set out in the Directors' Report on page 28.
+The Audit Committee held two meetings during the Reporting Period.
+Details of director attendance at Audit Committee meetings during the Reporting Period are set out in a table in the Directors' Report on page 28.
 Details of each of the director's qualifications are set out in the Directors' Report on page 27.
-The directors do not have formal accounting qualifications but are financially literate, and has an understanding of the industry in which the Company operates and has considerable 'on board' experience.
+Neither member of the Audit Committee has formal accounting nor financial qualifications however, each member is financially literate, has an understanding of the industry in which the Company operates and has considerable 'on board' experience.